madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 {% endcapture %}
 {% include proposition.html content=composite-degree name="The Degree of a Composite Extension" %}

-A proof of this proposition, and the sister proposition used later that charecterizes the Galois groups of such extensions, is in [Keith Conrad's Blurb](https://kconrad.math.uconn.edu/blurbs/), [Galois Correspondence Theorems](https://kconrad.math.uconn.edu/blurbs/galoistheory/galoiscorrthms.pdf).
+A proof of this proposition, and the sister proposition used later that characterizes the Galois groups of such extensions, is in [Keith Conrad's Blurb](https://kconrad.math.uconn.edu/blurbs/), [Galois Correspondence Theorems](https://kconrad.math.uconn.edu/blurbs/galoistheory/galoiscorrthms.pdf).

 In our case, this reads: